jasonxris/Jenkin-Simple-CS-environment-Tutorial/README.md

 - The Tutorial

-The Pre-Class assignment contains links to videos and sites that give a good overview of Continuous Delivery (CD) environments.
+The Pre-Class assignment contains links to videos and sites that give a good overview of what Jenkins is.
+It gives the reader a foundation to
+Build on in the tutorials.

-The Tutorial contains step by step explanations of how to change a simple Jenkins CS Environment into a CD Environment using Docker and a Jenkins file.
+The Tutorial contains step by step explanations of the Jenkins dashboard as well as basic functionalities.
+It also contains Step by step instructions on how to create a basic pipeline in Jenkins.